 Women, for their part, bathed every couple of weeks and washed their faces daily.
 The soap they had was made out of animal fat, and its ingredients made it harsh on the skin, but it was all they had.
 It was also harsh on the hair, so women cleaned their hair just once a month.
 Shampoo wasn’t available until the 1920s.

 It was stylish in this era for women to have very fair complexions.
 Hats, gloves, parasols, and long sleeves helped protect their skin.
 Some women in this era would whiten their facial complexion with bleach made of toxic substances, but cowboy women were lucky just to keep their skin covered.
+Strange to think that all their good work protecting their skin from the sun was undone by putting literal bleach on their faces, but that's just the reality of no scientific research.

 Water Was Scarce